microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Partner Center Acct.md

 Key Features & Functionalities:

-- __Account Management__: Partners can use Partner Center to manage their Microsoft Partner Network (MPN) accounts.
+- __Account Management__: Partners can use Partner Center to manage their Microsoft AI Cloud Partner Program (MAICPP) accounts.
 This includes updating company information, managing user access, and maintaining a record of their Microsoft certifications and competencies.

 - __Business Profile__: Partners can create and maintain a business profile within Partner Center, which allows them to showcase their expertise, certifications, and competencies to potential customers.